thenativeweb/validate-value/README.md

 For details on the error handling in the example above, check the [documentation of the `Result` type in `defekt`](https://github.com/thenativeweb/defekt#using-result).

-## Configuring the parser
+### Configuring the parser

+If you want to, you can configure the parser according to your needs.

+#### Configuring the error messages

 By default, the error message uses `value` as identifier and `.` as the separator for the object that is parsed, but sometimes you may want to change this.
-Therefor, provide the desired identifier and separator as second parameter to the `parse` function:
+Therefore, provide the desired identifier and separator as second parameter to the `parse` function:

 ```typescript
 const user = {